SergioAlias/sc-coex/README.md

 # sc-coex

-Code used for the paper: Differential expression and co-expression reveal cell types relevant to rare disease phenotypes.
+Code used for the paper: Differential expression and co-expression reveal cell types relevant to genetic disorder phenotypes.
 If you are looking for code for generating tables/plots present in the paper, please check [this repo](https://github.com/SergioAlias/plots-sc-coex) instead.

 ### Scripts